r-fernandezz/downshape/README.md

 variable name.
 To calcul variable speed with two components and export the file with new abbreviation variable.
 First (or n) element of “compo1” vector correspond to first (or n) element of “compo2” vector.
+All component names must be different as short names of variables.
+This target will be modified by speedCompo_cmip function to integrate depth variables created during process (chl50-100, uo0-100, etc…)

 # :key: Dependencies